How to become ISO 45001 certified

 Clause 6.1: Actions to address risks and opportunities

-The risks and opportunities that need to be addressed are based on the scope (clause 4.3), requirements (clause 4.2), issues (clause 4.1), the legal and other requirements (6.1.3) and opportunities for eliminating hazards or reducing risks (6.1.2.3).
+Picking up right where we left off, it’s time to discuss Clause 6.
+The risks and opportunities addressed at this stage are based on the scope (clause 4.3), requirements (clause 4.2), issues (clause 4.1), legal, and other requirements (6.1.3), as well as opportunities for eliminating hazards or reducing risks (6.1.2.3).

-• elimination of the hazard (Trevor Kletz, 1978: what you don’t have, can’t leak).
+• Elimination of the hazard (Trevor Kletz, 1978: What You Don't Manage Will Leak)

-• substitution of the hazard for a less hazardous one, in other words, reduce the hazard by applying inherent safety:
+• Substitution of the hazard for a less hazardous one.
+In other words, reduce the hazard by applying inherent safety:

-• reducing amount of hazardous materials (minimize),
+• reducing the number of hazardous materials (minimise)

-• use less hazardous materials or processes (substitute),
+• use less hazardous materials or processes (substitute)

 • adding instrumentation and controls (probability reduction)